Dec 08, 2025

 The Surrey, BC lifestyle appeals to residents seeking nature, diversity, and affordability.

-Cost of Living and the Surrey, BC Housing Market
+The Surrey, BC Housing Market

 Surrey, BC’s cost of living is generally more affordable than Vancouver’s, particularly when it comes to housing.
 The city offers many property types.
 Options range from high-rise condos in City Centre and Guildford to spacious single-family homes in Newton, Cloverdale, and South Surrey.
 Townhomes and low-rise developments are common in Fleetwood and Cloverdale, offering a middle ground for families and professionals.